meganbradley/OLSource1/OLSource1/v1/VS_visualbasic/collections--visual-basic-.md

     <section address="BKMK_KindsOfCollections">
     <title>Kinds of Collections</title>
     <content>
       <para>Many common collections are provided by the .NET Framework.
-For a complete list, see \<link xlink:href="d97ad2aa-c360-4056-856f-19b8134e547c">collections namespace</link>.
+For a complete list, see collections namespace.
 Each type of collection is designed for a specific purpose.</para>
       <para>Some of the common collection classes are described in this section:</para>
       <list class="bullet">
         <listItem>